How to Register for a General Excise Tax License (GET) in Hawaii

 A business can purchase items to resell without paying the General Excise Tax.
-The tax liability is passed from the distributor to the retailer who will then charge sales tax to the end user of the item.
+The tax liability is passed from the distributor to the retailer, who will then charge sales tax to the end-user of the item.

 Wholesalers and distributors will require a GET number and a completed Hawaii Resale Certificate (also referred to as a wholesale license, reseller’s permit, or sales tax exemption certificate)to document the items being purchased are for resale.

 If you have questions about the General Excise Tax license, the Hawaii Department of Taxation has a guide to sales taxes in Hawaii.
 The main phone number for Hawaii Taxpayer Services is 800-222-3229, or you can visit or call one of the district offices.